 Strong Authentication: The New Standard in Password Protection

-Our time in quarantine has taught us many things, including how much of our lives we live online.
-Shouldn’t we do everything we can to protect ourselves while we’re banking, streaming, and Zooming?
+Not only do we spend a majority of our free time online, but we are also conducting business and handling personal matters through the internet.
+So, shouldn’t we do everything we can to protect ourselves while we’re banking, streaming, and Zooming?
 Strong passwords are a great place to start, but given the systems we have in place now, they’re no longer enough to protect us.

 - Knowledge: something you the user knows that’s hard for others to guess or research